• Skip to primary navigation

 • Transfer the mixture to a stand mixer and mix on high until stiff peaks are formed.

-• Once you have stiff peaks, add the butter into the mixture and mix until combined.
+• Once you have stiff peaks, add the butter to the mixture and mix until combined.

 • Slowly mix in the powdered sugar a little bit at a time and mix until it is all combined.